iARN-unex/eM2dRNAs/README.md

 #### Installation guide

-(For ubuntu 18.04, change whatever is needed in your system).
+(For ubuntu 18.04, change whatever fits for your system).

 Install required packages: